oron-sinaa/streaming-server-dump/MistServer/mistserver.md

 [Triggers](assets/Triggers.png)

+   - "If a trigger is _triggered_, do some action"
    - May be handled by a URL or an executable.
    - As URL:
      - POST request is sent to the URL with an extra X-Trigger header containing trigger name and payload as body.